Our Guide to a Happy and Healthy Home

 What should you look out for when buying household cleaning products?

-As already mentioned, the best way to hygienically clean your home is to remove as many of the germs as possible then use a disinfectant to kill any that remain.
+The best way to hygienically clean your home is to remove as many germs as possible and then use a disinfectant to kill any remaining.

 Soap and detergent combined with hot water are perfect for the first step.
 For the second step, the key statements to look out for on cleaning product labels are ‘antibacterial’ and ‘disinfectant’, just like our Sticky Stopper.